SylphAI-Inc/AdalFlow/docs/source/tutorials/generator.rst

 `Generator` is a user-facing orchestration component with a simple and unified interface for LLM prediction.
 It is a pipeline consisting of three subcomponents.
+By switching the prompt template, model client, and output parser, users have full control and flexibility.

 Design
 ---------------------------------------